 John Fleetwood is a photography curator, educator and director of Photo:; a multi-operation platform for the development and promotion of socially engaged photography work, projects, photographers and critical visual culture.
 He recently curated ‘Five Photographers: A tribute to David Goldblatt’ exhibited in various cities including Johannesburg, Maputo, Bamako (2018-2020).
 Previously he curated ‘Connected’ (Kinshasa, DRC, 2019), ‘Of traps and tropes’ (Tunisia, 2018).
 In 2017, he was guest editor for Aperture’s ‘Platform Africa’ edition.
 As educator and strategist he has facilitated, organised and supported a range of different education activities and organisations.
 He is the initial convenor for the Centres of Learning for Photography in Africa.
 From 2002-2015 Fleetwood was the director of the Market Photo Workshop.
 He lives and works in Johannesburg.

-Rebecca Simons is an independent photography editor, curator and educator.
+Rebecca Simons is an independent photography editor, curator, and educator.
 She believes in the power of visual storytelling and is dedicated to talent development.
-Rebecca is the co-initiator of Transformations, a research and education project exploring the changes in photography.
-She currently works as the Creative Director at Fotomat and teaches photography at Willem de Kooning Academy and through international workshops.
-From 2009-2016 she worked as Senior Producer & Interim manager at World Press Photo’s education department.
+Rebecca is the co-initiator of Transformations, research, and education project exploring the changes in photography.
+She teaches photography at Willem de Kooning Academy and through international workshops.
+Previously she has functioned as the Creative Director at Fotomat and worked as Senior Producer & Interim manager at World Press Photo’s education department.
 Rebecca also develops personal art projects such as the recent multimedia project Letters From The Past, tackling the theme of sexual abuse within the family.